Mohanavadivel-git/caasworkshop/lessons/14-contdeploy.md

 ## ImageStreams

 An `ImageStream` object acts as a pointer to Quay.
 It polls Quay and receives updates whenever a specific tag in Quay is updated.
-You will notice that our image tag in the `Deployment` is hardcoded (line 57). `ImageStreams` allow us to abstract this information and automatically re-deploy our application when a new image is posted to Quay.
+You will notice that our image tag in the `Deployment` is hard-coded (line 57). `ImageStreams` allow us to abstract this information and automatically re-deploy our application when a new image is posted to Quay.

 1. Open the `image-stream.yaml` file.
 Replace `<CDSID>` with your CDSID.